mikeblas/JankSQL/README.md

 I'd like to be test-driven in development of the server, so I'll have a variety of unit tests.
 Strictly, the "unit" tests are a bit stretched -- they're probably a bit more integration tests, since they'll exercise multiple components in concert.

 # Setup

-The project has just two prerequisites: the Antlr tool and an external T-SQL grammar for Antlr.

 This project uses .Net 6.0 and therefore requires Visual Studio 2022.

+After that, the project has just two prerequisites: the Antlr tool and an external T-SQL grammar for Antlr.

 ## Installing Antlr
 The first requirement is Antlr -- which, in turn, requires the Java run-time.
 The [Antlr installation instructions]( https://github.com/antlr/antlr4/blob/master/doc/getting-started.md) explain how to get Antlr going, and I just added the Antlr JAR file to my `\bin` directory, which is already on my path.